drbean/edit/jeffreykuo/send_editing_Final_send.md

 **2.2 Prediction kernel function development**

-Machine learning and statistics analysis methods were introduced to establish modules with non-linear kernel functions in the manufacturing process diagram (Fig 2).
+Machine learning and statistical analysis methods were introduced to establish modules with non-linear kernel functions in the manufacturing process diagram (Fig 2).